ShaheenHossain/eagle-12.1/doc/reference/javascript_reference.rst

 This is obviously a dangerous operation and should be done with care.
-But with the way Eagle ERP is structured, it is sometimes necessary in one addon to modify the behavior of a widget/class defined in another addon.
+But with the way Eagle is structured, it is sometimes necessary in one addon to modify the behavior of a widget/class defined in another addon.
 Note that it will modify all instances of the class, even if they have already been created.